A full disclosure of my road trip through Scotland, with a focus on natural highlights and tradition.

 In Oban, we will be staying at the Glenright Guest House.
 It is located directly at the harbor, which will be come in very handy because we are there to do a boat trip.
 It looks very, very cozy as well.
 Staying there two nights.

 From Oban, we will be heading right to the Isle of Skye.
-This is where we will be staying the longest, as we want to see as much as possible on this pristine little island.
-But even the trip to get there is packed.
-We want to see:
+This is where we will be staying the longest, as we want to see as much as possible on this pristine little island (I wrote a little guide about the best time to visit Skye in the meantime).
+Here is what we want to see:

 - The famous Glenfinnan viaduct (gotta check the train schedule! :P)